Kamden Strunk, Ph.D.

 Courses taught:

-Basic Methods in Educational Research, Critical Theories in Education, Educational Research – Interpretation and Applications, Design and Analysis in Education I, Design and Analysis in Education II, Helping and Counseling Skills in Student Affairs Practice; Introduction to Educational Statistics, Issues in Adolescent Development, Measurement in Educational Research, Item Development, Multiple Regression Analysis in Behavioral Studies, Nonparametric Data Analysis in Education Research, Participatory and Community Based Research, Quantitative Analysis I, Research Methods for Social Justice in Education; Statistical Methods in Education
+Graduate Courses: Basic Methods in Educational Research, Critical Theories in Education, Dissertation Seminar, Educational Research – Interpretation and Applications, Design and Analysis in Education I, Design and Analysis in Education II, Helping and Counseling Skills in Student Affairs Practice; Introduction to Educational Statistics, Issues in Adolescent Development, Measurement in Educational Research, Item Development, Multiple Regression Analysis in Behavioral Studies, Nonparametric Data Analysis in Education Research, Participatory and Community Based Research, Quantitative Analysis I, Queer Studies in Education, Research Methods for Social Justice in Education; Statistical Methods in Education

 Undergraduate courses: Child and Adolescent Development, Competency Motivation, Emotional Skills in Learning, Ethics, Ethics in Society, Group Dynamics, Motivating Learners, Psychology, Research Methods, Sociology